abhidesikan/madras-medley/content/divya-desams/quest-108-2.md

 Do you've no clue what the above sentence means?
 Well, here's a refresher to [part 1](https://madrasmedley.com/divya-desams/quest-108-1/) of my journey.

 Assuming you're now sufficiently informed, I will dive right in.
 Next on my list was Sirkāzhi-Thirnangur, two small and bustling towns in the district of Nagapattinam in Tamil Nadu.
 Out of 13 Divya Desam temples in the area, I managed to visit 11 and by a happy coincidence, I visited another in Chidambaram as well when I was there for my friend's wedding reception.
+I visited these temples betwen late October and early November 2018.
 That now brings my tally to 27, and I think Nārāyana wants me to visit Sirkāzhi again for the remaining 2.
 (Note - an accented "ā" sounds like "aa")

 **That's right!
 We asked you for a vlog this time, remember?**